Pterodactyl vs EnderDash for Minecraft server management

 Pterodactyl is a serious self-hosted panel, and it earns the reputation it has.

-Its own project site describes it as a free, open-source game server management panel built with PHP, React, and Go, with game servers running in isolated Docker containers.
-The official docs also make it very clear that the panel runs on your own web server and expects root access, multiple dependencies, and administrators who are comfortable reading installation docs.
+Pterodactyl's own project introduction describes it as a free, open-source game server management panel built with PHP, React, and Go, with game servers running in isolated Docker containers.
+Its panel installation docs say the panel runs on your own web server, expects root access, and requires administrators who are comfortable reading installation docs.

 In practice, that usually means: